iahuang/corona-py/README.md

 ## How to Use

 Throw the file into your project directory and install the dependencies.
-I'm not putting this up on PiPy because I'm lazy.
+I'm not putting this up on PiPy because it's only one file and I'm lazy.

 ### Dependencies